Make your own Basa Fish Curry from scratch at home, chunks of Basa fish marinated in yoghurt, garlic, chilli, turmeric & ginger.

 Can I freeze Fish curry?

-If you liked this Basa Fish Curry why not check out some of our more recent recipes?
-If you made yourself please leave us a comment below, let us know how you got on?
+When you make our recipes please leave us a comment, to let us know how you got on?